psycholinguistics2125/paraphrase_detection/README.md

 In the config file if config['generate_dataset']['online'] is set to True, then the generation process will add a paraphrase with a probability of config['online_param']['p_paraphrase'] at each step of the process.

+Our **online paraphrasing insertion** method is the an innovation that enables realistic simulation of semantic repetition during text generation:

+**Method**: Instead of post-hoc paraphrasing, we integrate paraphrases **during** the text generation process itself, mimicking how repetitive thinking constrains and biases subsequent discourse in real human speech.

+**Parameters**:
+- **P**: Probability of inserting a paraphrase at each generation step [0.1]
+- **Q**: Probability of paraphrasing recent vs. distant sentences [0.1, 0.5, 0.9]
+- **α**: Pareto distribution parameter controlling paraphrase distance [0.5, 0.7]

+**Paraphrase Generation**: Uses GPT-3.5 turbo via OpenAI API with the prompt:
+> *"Paraphrase the following sentence, minimizing the words in common with the original sentence."*

+This approach captures the **downstream effects** of repetitive thinking on narrative flow, unlike simple word repetition or post-hoc modifications.

 In consequences, the next step of text generation will be influenced by this repetition.
 This will mimic more precisely the human speech disorder.
 ---

 ## 4. Evaluate how speech disorder technics found and evaluate this semantic repetition.

+To evaluate speech disorder technics we reproduce well known metrics (cosine based) and implement new metrics.

+To reproduce the result presented in the paper, the notebooks to be used are:
+- reproduce_results_data_analysis.ipynb
+- reproduce_results_story_dataset.ipynb
+- reproduce_results_story_dataset.ipynb

+## Acknowledgments

+Special thanks to the computational psychiatry and NLP communities for their foundational work in this area, and to all participants in the empirical studies that made this research possible.